 Like Whitehead it was unclear why the woman had died, and she was by no means poor.
 Bank deposit receipts were discovered that showed that she had deposited nearly £150.
 Police also eventually identified the dead body as that of a notorious woman known to regularly commit crimes.
 According to one newspaper, she had “formerly perambulated the neighbourhood of Regent’s-Park … [and] once was committed to prison at Marylebone police-court … [with] £78 … found concealed in her dress.”

-In October of 1865 a Belfast paper reported on the horrific murder of an 18-year-old girl who was killed by her mother.
+In October of 1865 a Belfast paper reported on the horrific murder of an 18-year-old girl who was killed by her mother and had all the makings of a Madame Tussaud display at her wax museum.
 The girl was helping her mother when the mother told her to set her work aside and do something else.
 When the 18-year-old didn’t obey quickly enough, the mother lost all self-control:

 “[The irate mother] taking up a knife, threw it with such violence at her daughter that it penetrated the neck deeply, severing the carotid artery and causing death shortly afterwards.”

-A mysterious murder at Huddersfield in 1891 left a 16-year-old servant girl named Catherine Dennis dead.
+A mysterious murder and death in the Victorian Era happened at Huddersfield in 1891 and left a 16-year-old servant girl named Catherine Dennis dead.
 She was discovered at the Ivy Green Public House when a butcher’s boy called, and no one answered.
 His calling roused a neighbor who then found the girl dead, “having apparently been stabbed in the neck with some sharp instrument.”
 On the landing they also found her sweeping brush and a dustpan, as if she was going to sweep out a room.

 The girl was stabbed in the jugular vein and no weapon was found.
 Exactly why the murder occurred was shrouded in mystery because according to reports, “no robbery appears to have been committed at the house, for although there was plenty of money on the premises, nothing appears to have been missed.”
 Later, when “further particulars” were reported, it was stated that police had arrested two men: Joshua Lockwood and George Farnham.
 They were photographer’s canvassers and arrested because their coats were stained with a green color similar to the color of the walls on the landing of the stairs at the public house.
 Police were unsure, if they were the murderers and later both men were released.
 Furthermore, police suggested that the reason for the crime was an “attempted outrage.”
 Apparently, Dennis’ “clothes were undisturbed, and there were no indications of a struggle,” but she laying on the floor at the time she was stabbed.